-You’re not done jewelry shopping once you’ve got an engagement ring—you still have to find a wedding band to go with it before you exchange your vows!
+You’re not done jewelry shopping once you’ve got an engagement ring—you still have to find a wedding band to go with it before you exchange your vows.
 And if you’re like us, one wedding band might not be enough.
-Enter the ring stack.
-From adding bling to telling a story, layering multiple bands around your engagement ring really serves to put that milestone piece front-and-center.
-So how do you build the perfect stack?
-We’ve turned to some of our favorite stack-loving jewelry designers for the inside scoop.
+Enter: stacked wedding rings.

 How many rings should be in a stack?